 The Small Business Regulatory Review Board (BOARD) founded in 2003 and reconfigured in 2011 by Governor Walker, consists of seven small business owners, one state Representative and one Senator who are involved with Small Business issues in the Legislature.

 To accomplish the promulgation of realistic rules, the BOARD encourages a partnership between small business and state agencies giving business owners a seat at the table and a voice in the development and reform of state regulations.
-This participation in the rule making process allows for greater transparency and accountability, an informed evaluation of the economic impact on business and should result in rules with the fewest negative impacts, compliance costs or unintended consequences.
+This participation in the rulemaking process allows for greater transparency and accountability, and informed evaluation of the economic impact on business and should result in rules with the fewest negative impacts, compliance costs, or unintended consequences.

-The success of the OFFICE and the BOARD is measured by the assistance they provide to business and their ability to help guide common sense reforms as identified by business in Wisconsin.
+The success of the OFFICE and the BOARD is measured by the assistance they provide to businesses and their ability to help guide common-sense reforms as identified by business in Wisconsin.